Skip to content

 • User credential support: None required

-• API request limit: 1 request per 10 seconds
+• API request limit: 1 request per 5 seconds (Hobbyist subscription)

 • Thread limit: 1